Princess Victoria of Saxe-Coburg-Saalfeld: Rumours of affairs

 In practice, Wilson's first reason would have required the Duchess's lover to be haemophiliac – an extremely unlikely survival, given the poor state of medicine at the time, or the Duchess herself to be a carrier of haemophilia, since haemophilia is X-linked, meaning that her mother would have been a carrier, if haemophilia was not otherwise previously expressed in the Duchess's parents.

 Actual evidence to support this theory has not arisen.
 Haemophilia occurs spontaneously through mutation in at least 30% of cases, and especially in children of older fathers such as Victoria.
-Haemophilia in the descendants of Victoria was known at the time and among European royalty, including Romanoffs, was known as the 'Coburg disease'.
+Haemophilia in the descendants of Victoria and among European royalty, including the Romanoffs, was known as the 'Coburg disease'.

 As for Wilson's second reason, there is evidence to suggest Victoria's daughter, Empress Frederick, suffered from porphyria, and John Röhl's book, Purple Secret, documents evidence of porphyria in Empress Frederick's daughter Charlotte, and her granddaughter, Feodora.
 Röhl also claims that Prince William of Gloucester was diagnosed with porphyria shortly before he died in a flying accident.
 There is moreover no genetic evidence that the royal family ever had the disease: its diagnosis in George III's case (and others) has been questioned.